AleixFerre/unity-sales-discord-bot-frontend/README.md

 ## Deploy

 This is a static site.
-Upload the contents of `dist/unity-sales-frontend/` to any static host and make sure `env.js` is alongside `index.html`.
+Upload the contents of `dist/unity-sales-frontend/` to any static host.
+Remember to update `src/app/config.json` and rebuild whenever the backend URL changes.

 For GitHub Pages (configured in `package.json`):

 ```bash
 npm run deploy
 ```

-Then update `env.js` in your published site to point at your backend.
+Then update `src/app/config.json`, rebuild, and deploy again if the backend URL changes.

 ## Usage